5 Reasons Why Coral Bells Turn Brown

 The first is powdery mildew.
 As a result, the leaves become covered with a light grayish powder, and their color changes to dark brown or even black.

-The second disease is leaf spot.
-It occurs as a result of the sprouting of fungal pathogens that feed on leaf sap.
-If there are several spots, they can spread and a part of the leaf can turn brown.
+The second disease is the leaf spot.
+It occurs as a result of the sprouting of fungal pathogens that feed on leaf tissue.

 Read more: How Do You Treat Heuchera Rust?